aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/printing-range-of-pages-using-sheetrender-and-workbookrender/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel allows you to print range of pages of workbook or worksheet.
+Microsoft Excel allows you to print **a** range of pages of **a** workbook or worksheet.
 The following screenshot shows the Microsoft Excel interface to specify the range of pages.

-Aspose.Cells provides the WorkbookRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) and SheetRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) methods for this purpose.
+Aspose.Cells provides the `WorkbookRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount)` and `SheetRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount)` methods for this purpose.

 {{% /alert %}}
-## **Microsoft Excel Interface to specify the Range of Pages to Print**
+## **Microsoft Excel Interface to Specify the Range of Pages to Print**
-The following sample code illustrates the use of WorkbookRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) and SheetRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) methods.
-It prints the pages 2-5 of the workbook and worksheet.
+The following sample code illustrates the use of `WorkbookRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount)` and `SheetRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount)` methods.
+It prints pages 2‑5 of both the workbook and the worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-RenderingAndPrinting-PrintingRangeOfPages-PrintingSpecificRangeOfPages.cs" >}}
 {{< app/cells/assistant language="csharp" >}}